 For instructions on how to layer up a quilt using specialist adhesive spray, click here.

 Other ways to ‘pin’ a layered up quilt

 If you don’t want to use adhesive spray to hold your quilt layers together, there are three other ways of doing the job – check out this post here

 Quilting stitches hold the three layers of a quilt together.
 The quilting lines also add a secondary layer of visual interest to the quilt.
 You can quilt your quilt by hand or by machine.
 There is a tutorial about adding machine-quilting to the blue quilt pictured above here and another about quilting a large quilt below.

 For helpful advice on machine quilting a large quilt, click here:

-How to bind a quilt
+How to finish and bind a quilt

-Make a bag
+Make a fabric bag

-Make a house block
+Make a patchwork block

 To make a patchwork block of a house, click here.